elmerworks21-lgtm/open-congress-data/DATABASE.md

   Committee
 ```

+**Important:**
-**Important:** There are NO direct relationships from Person to Congress.
+- There are NO direct relationships from Person to Congress.
 All person-congress connections go through the chamber (Group) nodes.
+- Documents are connected to Congress via FILED_IN relationships
+- Documents are connected to their authors (Person nodes) via AUTHORED relationships

 ## Indexes